sonos-web/sonos-web/README.md

 ## Features
 Sonos Web is a developing project and is not yet full-featured.
 Here are some of the currently available features:
  * Music Library
+    * Search your entire music library with Top Results (Not available on official Sonos App)
     * Browse, Queue, & Play your entire music library by category
     * View Artists, Genres & Playlists with Album Art!
 (Not available on official Sonos App)
     * All artist & album names are links that take you to that item (very useful!)